Cold War (2012 film)

-Cold War is a 2012 Hong Kong police procedural action thriller film directed by Sunny Luk and Longman Leung, starring Aaron Kwok and Tony Leung Ka-fai, and guest starring Andy Lau.
-The film was selected as the opening film at the 17th Busan International Film Festival and released in Hong Kong, Macau, and mainland China on 8 November 2012.
+Cold War is a 2012 Hong Kong police procedural action thriller film directed by Longman Leung and Sunny Luk, starring Aaron Kwok and Tony Leung Ka-fai, and guest starring Andy Lau.
+Its title, Cold War (寒戰), is derived from the code name used in the police operation where the plot of the film evolves.
+The film was selected as the opening film at the 17th Busan International Film Festival and released in Hong Kong, Macau, and China on 8 November 2012.

-The film's title, Cold War (寒戰), is derived from the code name used in the police operation where the plot of the film evolves.

-The film won nine awards including Best Actor, Best Film, Best Director and Best Screenplay at the 32nd Hong Kong Film Awards.

-The film has a sequel, known as Cold War 2.
+Cold War won nine awards including Best Actor, Best Film, Best Director, and Best Screenplay at the 32nd Hong Kong Film Awards.
+The film has a sequel, known as Cold War 2 (2016), and will be followed up by two prequels, Cold War 1994 (2026) and Cold War 1995.